sujith-eag/vu-library/docs/mca/rm/u1_2_rp.md

 ## 8. Analysis of data

+After data collection, the next step is **analysis**, involving:

+- Classification and coding of raw data

+- Tabulation and summarization

+- Application of statistical tools (percentages, coefficients, etc.)

+- Tests of significance to validate relationships or findings

+____

 After the collection of data the next task is of analysis of the data.
 The analysis of data requires a number of operations.
 Such as
 * Establishment of categories, the application of these categories to raw data through coding, tabulation and then drawing.
 * The unwieldy data should be converted into a few manageable groups and tables for further analysis.
 * The raw data should be classified into some purposeful and usable categories.
 Coding operation is done at this stage.